openpowerquality/docusaurus/docs/cloud-mauka.md

 Event messages are produced by passing the contents of a recorded event to the ```on_event``` method call.
 This method call needs to be implemented in all subclassing plugins in order to deal with the recorded event.

+### Total Harmonic Distortion Plugin
+The [total harmonic distortion (THD) plugin](https://github.com/openpowerquality/opq/blob/master/mauka/plugins/thd_plugin.py) subscribes to all events that request data, waits until the data is realized, performs THD calculations over the data, and then stores the results back to the database.

+This plugin subscribes to events that request data and also THD specific messages so that this plugin can be triggered to run over historic data as well.
+The amount of time from when this plugin receives a message until it assumes the data is in the database can be configured in the configuration file.

+The THD calculations are computed in a separate thread and the results are stored back to the database.

-### Frequency Threshold Plugin
+### Transient Plugin

-The [frequency threshold plugin](https://github.com/openpowerquality/opq/blob/master/mauka/plugins/FrequencyThresholdPlugin.py) subclasses the threshold plugin and classifies frequency dips and swells.

-By default, this plugin assumes a steady state of 60Hz and will detect dips and swells over 0.5% in either direction.
-The thresholds can be configured by setting the keys ```plugins.ThresholdPlugin.frequency.ref```, ```plugins.ThresholdPlugin.frequency.threshold.percent.low```, and ```plugins.ThresholdPlugin.frequency.threshold.percent.high``` in the configuration file.

-When thresholds are tripped, frequency events are generated and published to the system.
-These are most importantly used to generate event triggering requests to OPQMauka to request raw data from affected devices.
+The [transient plugin] is capable of discriminating between several different transient types.
+A decision tree is used to prune possibilities by extracting features from the PQ data.
+The transient classes this plugin is able to classify include impulsive, arcing, oscillatory, and periodic notching.

 ### Voltage Threshold Plugin

-The [voltage threshold plugin](https://github.com/openpowerquality/opq/blob/master/mauka/plugins/VoltageThresholdPlugin.py) subclasses the threshold plugin and classifies voltage dips and swells.
+The [voltage threshold plugin](https://github.com/openpowerquality/opq/blob/master/mauka/plugins/voltage_threshold_plugin.py) subclasses the threshold plugin and classifies voltage dips and swells.

 By default, this plugin assumes a steady state of 120hz and will detect dips and swells over 5% in either direction.
 The thresholds can be configured by setting the keys plugins.ThresholdPlugin.voltage.ref, plugins.ThresholdPlugin.voltage.threshold.percent.low, and plugins.ThresholdPlugin.voltage.threshold.percent.high in the configuration file.

 When thresholds are tripped, voltage events are generated and published to the system.
 These are most importantly used to generate event triggering requests to OPQMauka to request raw data from affected devices.

-### Total Harmonic Distortion Plugin
-The [total harmonic distortion (THD) plugin](https://github.com/openpowerquality/opq/blob/master/mauka/plugins/ThdPlugin.py) subscribes to all events that request data, waits until the data is realized, performs THD calculations over the data, and then stores the results back to the database.

-This plugin subscribes to events that request data and also THD specific messages so that this plugin can be triggered to run over historic data as well.
-The amount of time from when this plugin receives a message until it assumes the data is in the database can be configured in the configuration file.

-The THD calculations are computed in a separate thread and the results are stored back to the database.

-### ITIC Plugin

-The [ITIC plugin](https://github.com/openpowerquality/opq/blob/master/mauka/plugins/IticPlugin.py) subscribes to all events that request data, waits until the data is realized, performs ITIC calculations over the data, and then stores the results back to the database.

-This plugin subscribes to events that request data and also ITIC specific messages so that this plugin can be triggered to run over historic data as well.
-The amount of time from when this plugin receives a message until it assumes the data is in the database can be configured in the configuration file.

-The ITIC calculations are computed in a separate thread and the results are stored back to the database.

-ITIC regions are determined by plotting the curve and performing a point in polygon algorithm to determine which curve the point falls within.

-### Acquisition Trigger Plugin

-The [acquistion trigger plugin](https://github.com/openpowerquality/opq/blob/master/mauka/plugins/AcquisitionTriggerPlugin.py) subscribes to all events and forms event request messages to send to OPQMakai to enable the retrieval of raw power data for higher level analytics.

-This plugin employs a deadzone between event messages to ensure that multiple requests for the same data are not sent in large bursts, overwhelming OPQBoxes or OPQMakai.
-The deadzone by default is set to 60 seconds, but can be configured by setting the ```plugins.AcquisitionTriggerPlugin.sDeadZoneAfterTrigger``` key in the configuration.
-If this plugin encounters an event while in a deadzone, a request is still generated and sent to OPQMakai, however a flag is set indicating to Makai that raw data should not be requested.

-### IEEE 1159 Voltage Plugin
-The IEEE1159 voltage event plugin subscribes to all events that request data, analyzes the waveforms, and stores classified incidents back in the database.
-A received waveform is analyzed for continuous segments with non-nominal amplitudes.
-There are two important features of these segments that are considered for classification: duration and relative amplitude.
-The duration is the length of the segment in periods and/or seconds.
-The relative amplitude, which is defined per window (e.g period) of a waveform, is given as the actual divided by the nominal amplitude (where nominal is as specified by country/region).

-The IEE1159 documentation specifies incidents by ranges of values for duration and relative amplitudes of a segment.
-The categories include undervoltage, overvoltage, and interruption (describing events lasting longer than a minute) and instantaneous, momentary, and temporary dips and swells (for shorter timescales).
-For example, a stretch with relative amplitudes between 0.1 and 0.9 that lasts 0.5 to 30 periods is classified as an instantaneous dip.

-### Status Plugin

-The [status plugin](https://github.com/openpowerquality/opq/blob/master/mauka/plugins/StatusPlugin.py) subscribes to heatbeat messages and logs heartbeats from all other plugins (including itself).
-Also provides an HTTP endpoint so the status can be ascertained by other services.

-### Print Plugin

-The [print plugin](https://github.com/openpowerquality/opq/blob/master/mauka/plugins/PrintPlugin.py) subscribes to all topics and prints every message.
-This plugin is generally disabled and mainly only useful for debugging purposes.

 ## Development